PereViader/ManualDi/README.md

 b.Bind<D>().Default().FromConstructor(); // Default calls Inject and Initialize
 ```

-Using default is not mandatory in any way, but it is a way to speed up development because the source generator will update bindings as the type is changed.
+Using default is not mandatory, but it helps development by taking the responsability of updating the bindings away from the developer any time a new Inject / Initialize method is introduced.

+Thus it is recommended to always add it even if the type does not currently have any of the methods.

 ## Unity3d